CollinRooney12/htsprophet/README.md

      freq - (Time Frequency) input for the forecasting function of Prophet

      include_history - (Boolean) input for the forecasting function of Prophet

+     transform - (None or "BoxCox") Do you want to transform your data before fitting the prophet function?
+If yes, type "BoxCox"

      cap - (Dataframe or Constant) carrying capacity of the input time series.
 If it is a dataframe, then the number of columns must equal len(y.columns) - 1